shoneslab/ansible-role-ssl_certs/README.md

 ssl_certs
 =========

-This ansible role to create self signed ssl certs
+This ansible role is to create self signed ssl certs.

 Requirements
 ------------